 SAINTS?
 THE FAITHFUL?

-This post got too long.
-I didn't get thru any of the other Biblical names Christians were called.
+So, what about the other Biblical names Christians were called?
 These are names which we may call ourselves and one another.
 Just a partial list: brethren, the elect, servants, believers, dear children, little flock, sheep, followers, the faithful, the redeemed of the Lord, saints, the righteous, a holy nation, and even bondservants of Christ.

 But there's one name from scripture (not in the list above) which I hear repeatedly used by Christians of themselves.
 It's even sometimes used of other—even all—believers.
 It is a tag that no Christian should ever place on themselves.
 That one word will be the subject of Part Two of this post.